Auto sales, believed to have dropped in 2017, remain strong

 U.S. sales of new vehicles are expected to fall 2 percent to 17.1 million in 2017, according to Kelley Blue Book.
 That would be the first year-over-year decline since 2009, ending an unprecedented seven-year expansion.

-General Motors and Ford both reported a 1 percent decline in sales last year compared with 2016.
+General Motors, Toyota and Ford all reported a 1 percent declines in sales last year compared to 2016.
+Fiat Chrysler said its sales fell 8 percent.
 Automakers are releasing monthly and annual sales numbers Wednesday.

 While sales are likely to fall short of 2016’s record of 17.55 million, 2017 is still expected to be the fourth-best sales year in U.S. history.
 Low unemployment and rising consumer confidence are expected to boost demand this year.
+Tax cuts also could stimulate demand, particularly for commercial trucks and vans, Ford says.

 Most Read Stories